 I've had complex feelings about Valentine's Day most of my adult life.
-I was married to a recovering addict for many years.
-Relapses were certain to occur Christmas Eve (my birthday), Christmas Day, and New Years Eve.
+I was married to an addict for many years.
+Binges were sure to occur Christmas Eve (my birthday), Christmas Day (Jesus' birthday), and New Years Eve.
 There was never enough time to heal and forgive before Valentine's Day rolled around.
-Subsequently, I developed a habit of rolling my eyes in February when heart-shaped balloons hung from market ceilings like grapes on the vine.
-Can't a girl buy a gallon of milk in peace!
+Subsequently, I developed a habit of rolling my eyes in February when heart-shaped balloons hang in clusters from market ceilings like grapes on the vine.
+Can't a single girl buy a gallon of milk in peace?

-Fast forward to my last Valentine's Day as a married woman.
-My brother was visiting from L.A..
-My husband had just returned from camping for the second time this month (allegedly) when he took me aside to say, "I'll be moving out.
+Enter, Valentines Day, 2013.
+My brother is visiting from L.A.
+My husband has just returned from camping for the second time this month (allegedly) when he takes me aside to whisper, "I'm moving out.
 Not to worry.
 God told me He will send someone to take my place."

 Um, Okay.
-I swallowed the pain; stufffed the humilation, and in typical doormat fashion, cooked a beautiful dinner for my family.
-I didn't have the heart to not give him a gift on this special day, so I purchased a box of Girl Scout Cookies.
+I swallow the pain, stuff the humiliation, and in typical doormat fashion cook a beautiful dinner for my family.
+I didn't have the heart to not give my husband a gift on this special day, so I purchased a box of Girl Scout Cookies for him.
 Thin mints.
 The cookie of champions (and co-dependent women who've yet to develop the self-esteem to hold their husband's accountable for their destructive actions.)

-The saving grace in this scenario is that God created me with considerable stores of humor.
+The saving grace in this scenario is that God created me with considerable stores of weird humor.
 Laughter is a gift.
 And crying.
 The curse is to be numb.
 (I've been that, too.)
-So I schelped my sad-self to Sports Academy, where I purchased a volleyball and later painted to resemble "Wilson", Tom Hank's make-shift companion in the movie Cast Away.
-(Tom Hanks is stranded on an island for four years and creates a make-shift friend out of a volleyball and names it Wilson, of course.)
+So I schlepped my sad-self to Sports Academy, where I purchased a volleyball and later painted to resemble "Wilson", Tom Hank's make-shift companion in the movie Cast Away.
+(Because no one should be alone on Valentine's Day.)

 Me and Wilson.
 Going strong since 2015.
 Not to brag, but he's an actor.
 "Perhaps you saw his work in Top Gun and Cast Away."
-(Funny qutoe I saw on facebook.)
+(Funny quote I saw on facebook.)

-This year on Valentine's Day, my heart warms when I reunite with Wilson.
-And nothing is more fun than sharing that story with other women.
-That silly volleyball is a gift that keeps on giving.
-What could have been a lasting "bad" memory has morphed into something I now find hilarious.
+What could have been a lasting "bad" memory has morphed into something I find hilarious year after year.
 Know what I did today?
 I bought myself a box of thin mints.
-Oh yes I did!
+Oh, yes I did!

 God commands us to love others as we love ourselves.
 But do we really know what this means?
-The take away for me is that the will of God always begins within.
-The question isn't what shall I do next, but rather, will I yield to the Love who resides within me and allow Him to shape me in such a way that the desires of my heart are fulfilled naturally.
+I see now that the will of God always begins within.
+The question isn't what shall I do next, but rather, will I yield to the Love who resides within me and allow Love to shape me in such a way that the desires of my heart are fulfilled naturally.

 This Valentine's Day, cry if you must.
 But allow room for laughter.
 Ask God to give you something to laugh about if you're going solo.